The plaintiff in a civil lawsuit can generally receive two main types of damages:

-If you or a loved one experience a personal injury or other loss due to the negligence of another party, it is essential to know which types of damages could play a role in your future lawsuit so speak with an experienced Nassau County personal injury lawyer.
-The plaintiff has the burden of proving not only that the defendant is responsible for the plaintiff’s damages, but also the extent of those damages.
+If you or a loved one experience a personal injury or other loss due to the negligence of another party, it is essential to know which types of damages could play a role in your future lawsuit, so you might want to consider speaking with a Nassau County personal injury lawyer on our team.
+The plaintiff has the burden of proving not only that the defendant is responsible for the plaintiff’s damages but also the extent of those damages.

 For a free legal consultation, call 516-451-7900

-If a defendant’s negligence leads to serious physical injuries, the plaintiff may require hospitalization and emergency medical treatment.
-The plaintiff in a civil lawsuit can claim compensation for any and all medical expenses resulting from a defendant’s negligence.
-These damages can include hospital bills, rehabilitation costs, prescription medication costs, and other costs for long-term care like physical therapy, occupational therapy, or counseling.
+If a defendant’s negligence leads to serious physical injuries, the plaintiff may require emergency medical treatment.
+The plaintiff in a civil lawsuit can claim compensation for any and all medical expenses resulting from a defendant’s negligence, such as:

 Complete a Free Case Evaluation form now